MarvellServer/ThunderX-Toolchain-Build/dockerfiles/README.md

 ### ThunderX-Toolchain-Build

-The "devel" branch hosts template dockerfiles, used to build FLANG and GCC-ILP32 toolchains.
+The "devel" branch hosts template dockerfiles, used to build GCC-ILP32, LLVM and FLANG toolchains.

 **Source Code for GCC-ILP32 Toolchain**